niess/goupil/docs/py/material_registry.rst

 Constructor
 -----------

-.. py:class:: MaterialRegistry(*args: MaterialDefinition | str)
+.. py:class:: MaterialRegistry(*material)

-   To initialise a new registry with some materials, specify their definitions as positional arguments.
+   To initialise a new registry with some `materials`, specify their definitions as positional arguments.
 For example

    >>> goupil.MaterialRegistry("H2O", "SiO2")